dotnet/blazor-samples/8.0/BlazorWebAppOidcBff/README.md

     server and client Blazor apps respectively to capture authentication state and flow it between the server and client.
 - OIDC authentication with Microsoft Entra without using Entra-specific packages.
   - The goal is that this sample can be used as a starting point for any OIDC authentication flow.
+- A minimal API backend using the JwtBearerHandler to validate JWT tokens saved by the Blazor app in the sign-in cookie.
+- The BFF pattern using Aspire service discovery and YARP for proxying the requests to `/weatherforecast` on the backend with the `access_token` stored in the cookie.
 - Automatic non-interactive token refresh with the help of a custom `CookieOidcRefresher`.

 ## Configure the sample